 \subsection{Related Works}

-Early evaluations of video generation primarily relied on the Inception Score (IS)~\citep{salimans2016improved}, Fr\'echet Inception Distance (FID)~\citep{heusel2017gans}, and Fr\'echet Video Distance (FVD)~\citep{unterthiner2018towards}, which measure distributional fidelity and diversity but fail to capture semantic correctness.
+Early evaluations of video generation primarily relied on Inception Score (IS)~\citep{salimans2016improved}, Fr\'echet Inception Distance (FID)~\citep{heusel2017gans}, and Fr\'echet Video Distance (FVD)~\citep{unterthiner2018towards}, which measure distributional fidelity and diversity but fail to capture semantic correctness.
 To address this, recent benchmarks introduced multi-dimensional protocols.
-VBench~\citep{huang2023vbench} decomposes the quality of generation into 16 dimensions, including frame aesthetics, temporal consistency, and prompt adherence, and validates alignment with human judgments.
+VBench~\citep{huang2023vbench} decomposes generation quality into 16 dimensions, including frame aesthetics, temporal consistency, and prompt adherence, and validates alignment with human judgments.
 EvalCrafter~\citep{liu2023evalcrafter} further integrates a large prompt suite and combines multiple automatic metrics with human preference weighting.
 FETV~\citep{liu2023fetv} emphasizes attribute-level evaluation, scoring static and temporal quality as well as fine-grained alignment.
-These works expand coverage beyond single-number scores, but remain global or attribute-focused.
-Many of these benchmarks often rely heavily on CLIP-based models to assess semantic similarity.
-However, as shown in Fig.~\ref{supple:e1_semantic_metric_limitation}, CLIP score and the BLIP-BLEU score from EvalCrafter fail to capture interaction-level granularity, highlighting their limitations in evaluating the interaction modeling capabilities of the generated videos.
+These works broaden coverage beyond single-number scores but remain global or attribute-focused.
+Many of these benchmarks rely heavily on CLIP-based models to assess semantic similarity.
+However, as shown in Fig.~\ref{supple:e1_semantic_metric_limitation}, CLIP score and the BLIP-BLEU score from EvalCrafter fail to capture interaction level granularity, highlighting their limitations in evaluating the interaction modeling capabilities of generated videos.

 Other benchmarks target narrower capabilities.
 T2V-CompBench~\citep{sun2024t2v} measures compositionality over relations, attributes, and actions through VLM-based and detection-based metrics.
-PhyGenBench~\citep{meng2024towards} and PhyWorldBench~\citep{gu2025phyworldbench} evaluate physical commonsense and causal plausibility with structured protocols, while VBench-2.0~\citep{zheng2025vbench2} expands toward ``intrinsic faithfulness,'' covering human fidelity, controllability, and physics.
+PhyGenBench~\citep{meng2024towards} and PhyWorldBench~\citep{gu2025phyworldbench} evaluate physical commonsense and causal plausibility with structured protocols, while VBench-2.0~\citep{zheng2025vbench2} expands toward ``intrinsic faithfulness'', covering human fidelity, controllability, and physics.
 These efforts highlight compositional and physical reasoning, but still do not capture whether models realize prompt-specified interactions.